3 black friday marketing strategies to boost sales

 2. Engage your community during Black Friday with a Shopping List

 To engage existing customers during Black Friday, brands can rely on gamification mechanics highlighting their products.
-The idea here is to discover its offer in a fun way, the aim is also to collect customer preferences in order to offer targeted product.
-The challenge is also to offer prizes that capture the audience’s attention and make them participate.
+The idea here is to discover its offer in a fun way, the aim is also to collect customer preferences in order to offer more targeted product recommendations.
+The challenge is also to offer attractive prizes that capture the audience’s attention and make them want to participate.

-Gifts offered its community the chance to win an exceptional basket made up exclusively of items that participants had already selected using a shopping list.
-Throughout the week leading up to Black Friday, shoppers could try their luck and win their wishlist in a prize draw.
+Git, for example, offered its community the chance to win an exceptional basket made up exclusively of items that participants had already selected using a shopping list..

 3. Boost Black Friday sales with coupons